-- Make a Tomato Water Vodka Martini by mixing vodka and tomato water in 1:2 ratio with 2 dashes of Tabasco sauce and cracked pepper.
+- Make a Tomato Water Vodka Martini by mixing it with vodka in a 2:1 ratio with 2 dashes of Tabasco sauce and cracked pepper.

-- Make a savoury tomato water gin cocktail by using gin, vermouth, black pepper and basil served in an old fashioned glass on ice.
+- Make a savoury gin cocktail by using gin, vermouth, black pepper and basil served in an old fashioned glass on ice.

-- Use tomato water with a savoury gin in a 1:1 ratio with a splash of citrus and rosemary garnish.
+- Use it with a savoury gin in a 1:1 ratio with a splash of citrus and rosemary garnish.

-- Add tomato water to tequila, lime juice and a chilli salt rim.
+- Add it to tequila, lime juice and a chilli salt rim.

-- Use tomato water in umami cocktails made with white spirits.
+- Use it in umami cocktails made with white spirits.